-What were then Nos 64-66 have become today Nos 66-68.
-They are a younger pair of cottages built in 1903.
+Nos 66-68 are a younger pair of cottages built in 1903.
 They were purchased by the Frys soon after the 1915 sale.
-William Frampton, former tenant of No 66 moved to No 52 (see above) and No. 66 was tenanted by the Allens after the sale and bought by them probably in the 1950s.
-It was sold again in 1975 to its present owner.
-In 1921 No 68 housed the family of Edward Rowles, formerly tenant at Tanpits and later Martcombe, who had moved to Church Road by 1921.
-No 68 probably housed Fry tenants after but on the death of the Frees was sold to William Hunt (snr) in 1953.
+No 68 probably housed Fry tenants but after the death of the Frys was sold to William Hunt (snr) in 1953.

-In 1915 No. 70 Church Road remained as it had for many years two cottages, one thought to be where the village laundress (Mrs Lawrence lived).
+In 1915 No. 70 Church Road remained as it had for many years two cottages, one thought to be where the village laundress) lived).
 In 1915 both cottages were bought by a Mrs. Tupman of Clifton for her daughters Alice and Catharine who are listed as living there in 1921.
 But they soon sold and in the early 1920s the cottages were combined by Howell Davis into what is now George's Plot (named after a small plot 'George's Ground' to be seen on Richardson's 1800 map).
-Davis died young and his widow married Sir Paul Gueterbock (equerry to King George v and keen horseman).
+Davis died young and his widow married Sir Paul Gueterbock (equerry to King George V and keen horseman).
 He donated the church gates on which his initials PG can be seen.

 Opposite George's Plot is Campfield built in 1923 for Ernest Taylor who owned 'Taylors of the Green' Bristol's first department store.
-Used as land for training reservists in the first world war the house was originally Camp House but has since changed its name, Since 1923 it has changed owners three times - to Dennis Osborne, coal merchants of Hotwells, to William Strang, then Concorde Project Director and to the present owner.

-Beside Campfield is Windyridge, built in 1924 for Ernest Savory who lived there for twenty seven years.
+Used as land for training reservists in the first world war the house was originally Camp House but has since changed its name.
+Beside Campfield is Windyridge, built in 1924 for Ernest Savory who lived there for twenty-seven years.
 He was followed by the Claremonts (1951 - 1958), the Hacks (1958 -1975) and since then by the present owner.
 This was a distinguished part of the village.
-James Arrowsmith Brown (Abbots Leigh House) and Ernest Taylor were successive High Sheriffs of Bristol in 1927 and 1928.

-Down the short lane from Windyridge are Pendle House and Park Hill whose past owners include Banks (antique shop on Park Street0 and later George McWatters (managing director Harveys wine merchant).
-The house is under renovation in 2015.

-Above Park Hill is Deerhurst, an older part built in the mid950s with a second part n the 1970s.
+Ernest Taylor was High Sheriff of Bristol in 1927 followed in 1928 by James Arrowsmith Brown (Park Hill) brother of Henry Arrowsmith Brown of Abbots Leigh House.
+Down the short lane from Windyridge are Pendle House and Park Hill whose past owners include Banks (antique shop on Park Street and later George McWatters (managing director Harveys wine merchant).
+Above Park Hill is Deerhurst, an older part built in the mid 1950s with a second part in the 1970s.
 In the garden can be seen traces of what Humphrey Repton called 'that obtrusive mass of yellow ugliness' - the house of John Protheroe.
 Philip Miles went to the Somerset Quarter Sessions and not only diverted a public right of way but in the end forced the demolition of 'the yellow house'.

 Deerhurst was one part of Southdown Park, bought at the 1915 auction by Col. Carey Batten but sold in 1924 to the Willes brothers who built a small cottage on the site that is now The Lodge.
 Dr. Charles Willes used local quarry material to make garden ornaments which he sold at a Whiteladies Road shop, but turned to dairy farming (shorthorns) the milk from which he sold to William Lansdown (see Swallowfields above).and later to pig breeding.
-Willes died in the 1950s and the land was purchased by Terry Bryant who later sold to the Heywoods in 1985.
-On the site in 2015 stand The Oaks, Long Barns and The Barns - new houses set on what are self evidently old farm buildings.
+On the site now stand The Oaks, Long Barns and The Barns - new houses set on what are self evidently old farm buildings.